-Attempting a damage trade with an enemy as one or more of your minions is about to die is a great way to force your enemy into a tough decision.
-They must decide whether to prioritize fighting back with you or killing the low health minions, allowing you a win either way
+- Attempting a damage trade with an enemy as one or more of your minions is about to die is a great way to force your enemy into a tough decision.
+They must decide whether to prioritize fighting back with you or killing the low health minions.

-Pushing out your wave and placing a ward in the enemy jungle is a great way for both you and your team to track the enemy jungler and give you more time to react when the jungler is on your side of the map.
+- Pushing out your wave and placing a ward in the enemy jungle is a great way for both you and your team to track the enemy jungler.
+This gives you more time to react when the jungler is on your side of the map.

-Don’t be afraid to cancel your Teleport if you start it and decide during the channel time that the Teleport is not worth it.
+- Don’t be afraid to cancel your Teleport if you start it and decide that the Teleport is not worth it.
 Cancelling Teleport also leaves it on a shorter cooldown than if you complete it.

-Make sure your team is in position to take a fight or objective whenever you are in enemy territory on a split-push.
+- Make sure your team is in position to take a fight or objective whenever you are on a split-push.
 This push-and-pull that makes split-pushing effective is negated if the enemy only has to focus on either the group of four or you at one time.